pingcap/tidb/docs/design/2020-09-12-utf8mb4-pinyin-order.md

 ## Proposal

 `pinyin` order for Chinese character supported by this proposal will add a new collation named `utf8mb4_tidb_zh_pinyin_cs` which is support all unicode and sort Chinese character correctly according to the PINYIN collation in zh.xml file of [CLDR24](http://unicode.org/Public/cldr/24/core.zip), and only support those Chinese character with `pinyin` in zh.xml currently, we support neither those CJK characters whose category defined in Unicode are Symbol with the same shape as Chinese characters nor the PINYIN characters.
-Name `utf8mb4_tidb_zh_pinyin_cs` which `utf8mb4` for charset `utf8mb4`, `tidb` for TiDB unique, `zh` for Chinese language, `pinyin` means it has `pinyin` order, `cs` means it is case-sensitive.
+Name `utf8mb4_tidb_zh_pinyin_cs` which `utf8mb4` for charset `utf8mb4`, `zh` for Chinese language, `pinyin` means it has `pinyin` order, `tidb` stand for TiDB version, `as_cs` means it is accent-sensitive and case-sensitive.

 ### Advantages

-It's a lot of work if implements `utf8mb4_zh_0900_as_cs`.
+It's a lot of work if implements `utf8mb4_zh_pinyin_tidb_as_cs`.
 The implementation of MySQL looks complicated with weight reorders, magic numbers, and some sort of trick.
 Implement `utf8mb4_tidb_zh_pinyin_cs` will be much easier, and it supports all Chinese character, for sort Chinese character in  `pinyin` order, it is good enough.

 ### Disadvantages